robtimus/obfuscation-commons-lang/README.md

 ## Serializability

 Obfuscating `ToStringStyle` instances are serializable if the obfuscators they use are.
 This most often means that they are not serializable, even though most `ToStringStyle` implementations are.

+## Extending ObfuscatingToStringStyle

+See [examples](https://github.com/robtimus/obfuscation-commons-lang/tree/master/src/examples/java/com/github/robtimus/obfuscation/commons/lang3/extending) for some examples.
+These include both an example that simply reuses [ObfuscatingToStringStyle.Builder](https://robtimus.github.io/obfuscation-commons-lang/apidocs/com/github/robtimus/obfuscation/commons/lang3/ObfuscatingToStringStyle.Builder.html), and one that provides a builder with more properties.